Undergraduate minors: geographic information science; geography

 Graduate degrees: M.A. in geography; Ph.D. in geography

 The importance of geographical and sustainability sciences is rooted in the complexity of social and environmental problems.
 We live on a dynamic planet, one that is constantly changing in response to human and natural processes that are highly interconnected.
 Geographers study the interactions of people and their environment to better understand these intricately related processes.
 At the University of Iowa, the department teaches and conducts research on human and natural systems and how interactions between these systems shape the world we live in.
-Cutting edge technologies, such as geographic information system (GIS), satellite imagery, and Global Positioning System (GPS), are used to help inform decision making at geographic scales and to analyze and visualize geographic processes.
+Cutting edge technologies, such as geographic information systems (GIS), satellite imagery, and Global Positioning System (GPS), are used to help inform decision making at geographic scales and to analyze and visualize geographic processes.

 Geography and sustainability courses provide a background for many related professions including law, health care, planning (urban, regional, environmental, or transportation), environmental or transportation engineering, and international business, and are commonly required for students preparing to teach at elementary and secondary levels.